connordoman/hist-115-pres-2/README.md

 ## Treaty of Brest-Litovsk

-1. War between [Germany, Austria-Hungary, Bulgaria, Turkey] and [Russia] is over.
+1. War between Germany, Austria-Hungary, Bulgaria, and Turkey and Russia is over.

 2. No more provocation between opposing forces.